Optional indexed link table structure for heavily used linked fields

 4.Saves your changes to the .inf and recycle the application pool.

-5.If the database in which you have made the above indexed link setup already contains data, you'll now only still have to reindex one of the two original linkref indexes to create the new table structure for this internal link and to automatically adjust all record data accordingly.
+5.If the database table in which you have made the above indexed link setup already contains data, you'll now only still have to reindex one of the two original linkref indexes to create the new table structure for this internal link and to automatically adjust all record data accordingly.
 In our example that would be the index for Ct or cF. And that's all there's to it!

 If your SQL database is still empty and only then (!), you may just clear the relevant tables (here the collect tables), instead of reindexing a relevant linkref index, from Designer by right-clicking e.g. collect and selecting Clear database in the pop-up menu.
 This will not only delete all data in the collect tables but will also recreate all required SQL tables, including the new one.